We Are Still In FAQ

 It is critical to show the international community that despite the Trump Administration’s decision, a sufficient number of entities, including institutions of higher education, are still committed to ambitious emissions reductions.

 This is intended to give the other participants in the Paris agreement reassurance, and to communicate clearly that major parts of the country and segments of the community will do their part to honor our global commitments.

 What is your plan for media and press?
 How can I ensure my institution can participate in press opportunities?

-A press release was developed and released on June 5 at WeAreStillIn and the initiative received national press coverage.
+A press release was developed and released on June 5, 2017 at WeAreStillIn and the initiative received national press coverage.
 Second Nature is collecting and sharing links to campus press releases.
-Please send your press releases to Michele Madia and they will be posted on the Second Nature website and on social media.
+Please send your press releases to Michele Madia and many will be posted on the Second Nature website and on social media.